Our Next Chapter.

 A commitment to growth.

-As we enter 2020 and our 125th anniversary we embark on a 20 year plan to reshape the physical campus of The Charlton School.
+As we entered 2020 and our 125th anniversary we embarked on a 20 year plan to reshape the physical campus of The Charlton School.

 Thank you for coming along with us on this journey and being a part of an agency committed to fostering an environment that empowers students to grow and succeed.